Fox Factory: Forks and Shocks

 As of 2025, all available in 27.5", & 29" wheel sizes (except where noted) and tapered steerer tubes, with straight 1-1/8" tubes on select models.

 There are 3 product lines for both forks and shocks: Performance, Performance Elite and Factory.
 Performance suspension is the lower end line and often comes OEM (Original Equipment Manufacturer) on many cheaper bikes.
-They have older Dampers, technology and design.
+They have older dampers, technology and design.
 Performance Elite and Factory are the higher end, having the same damper options and only differ for the stanchion coating.

 Fox naming of the forks relies on the stanchion diameter, and the available models are 32, 34, 36, 38 and 40.
-These can have different dampers, depending on the quality of the dampner; Grip/Grip2, Fit GRIP/Fit4, GripX/X2, which provide different ranges of adjustability of both high and low speed compression and rebound.
+These can have different dampers, depending on the quality of the damper; Grip/Grip2, Fit GRIP/Fit4, GripX/X2, which provide different ranges of adjustability of both high and low speed compression and rebound.

 As of January 2025 the available forks are: